databrickslabs/ucx/README.md

 ## Group migration workflow

+See the [detailed design](docs/local-group-migration.md) of this workflow.
 It helps you to upgrade all Databricks workspace assets:
 Legacy Table ACLs, Entitlements, AWS instance profiles, Clusters, Cluster policies, Instance Pools, Databricks SQL warehouses, Delta Live Tables, Jobs, MLflow experiments, MLflow registry, SQL Dashboards & Queries, SQL Alerts, Token and Password usage permissions that are set on the workspace level, Secret scopes, Notebooks,